-1. As soon as practicable after receipt of the results of the hearing, including the committee's recommendation, the Dean shall notify the student, the accuser, and any program director j.
-Action following the appeal:

-- involved of the results. - 2.
+- 1. As soon as practicable after receipt of the results of the hearing, including the committee's recommendation, the Dean shall notify the student, the accuser, and any program director involved of the results. - 2.
 The Dean shall notify the said persons of the following: (1) the results and recommendations; (2) the student's right to appeal directly to the Dean to contest any disciplinary penalty recommended by the committee; and (3) the time by which the appeal to the Dean must be taken (five business days from the date of receipt of notification).